aphiria/aphiria/README.md

 <h1>Todo</h1>
+* I need a registrant for the built-in rules' factories.
+If I'm using default classes for stuff like URI template parser, how/where would I register these built-in rules?
 * Make sure URI parser checks for route vars with default values - they should be optional.
 This will permit my RegexUriTemplate to work.
 * Need some sort of route cache
 * Probably still need to add ability to chunk matching regexes for URIs rather than try to match one at a time